 If your band features one of the greatest rhythm sections and lead guitarists in rock and roll history, wouldn’t it make sense to recruit one of the strongest vocalist in the business for your newly vacated lead singer role?
 Sammy Hagar was the perfect choice to replace David Lee Roth simply for the reason that the man could sing his heart out.
 In many interviews Eddie did at the time Sammy joined the band, the lead guitarist boasted about Sammy’s vocal range and agreeable personality.
 It seemed Sammy Hagar’s talent had inspired Eddie to compose melodies and arrangements that took advantage of Sammy’s wide vocal range.

-Many critics have written about the impact Sammy had on the band, while failing to recognize the impact the musical styles of the 80s had on Eddie.
+Many critics have written about the impact Sammy had on the band while failing to recognize the impact the musical styles of the 80s had on Eddie.
 It was evident on the album “1984,” that Eddie had been inspired by the developments in synthesizer technology.
 As great an album “1984,” was, it was also a transitional record.
 It would have been interesting to hear what the bad would have done if Roth had not left the group after 1984.
 However, on “5150,” Eddie found a lead singer that was capable of recognizing the guitarists’ new musical directions.
-It was a perfect match that presented Van Halen fans with a very different sounding band.
-With the release of 5150, the Sammy versus Dave debate had begun.
+It was a perfect match that presented Van Halen fans with a very different-sounding band.
+With the release of 5150, the Sammy Hagar versus David Lee Roth debate had begun.
 In retrospect, the band released great music with both singers, no matter how different they both were.

 The days of working clubs and playing cover songs came to a close if not literally but artistically on Van Halen’s brilliant album Women and Children First.
 Van Halen’s third album is their first record to contain no cover songs.
 Furthermore, gone is the party atmosphere from the first two albums.
 Women and Children First is a much heavier record defined by a more powerful depth to the music.
 Both the musicianship and material on Van Halen’s third album displayed a new level of maturity and intensity that conveyed the promise of a legendary band in the making.